 You should run only one vixMntapi program at a time on a virtual machine, to avoid conflict between registry hives.
-See "Multithreading Considerations" on page 42 for advice on worker threads.
+See Multithreading Considerations for advice on worker threads.

 Available functions in the library are listed below.
 Under parameters, [in] indicates input, and [out] indicates output parameters.
-Functions that return vixError return VIX_OK on success, otherwise a VIX error code.
+Functions that return vixError return VIX_0K on success, otherwise a VIX error code.

-VixMntapi_Init()
+VixMntapi Init()

 Initializes the library.
-This is similar to VixDiskLib_InitEx() - see "Initialize Virtual Disk API" on page 36.
+This is similar to VixDiskLib_InitEx() - see Initialize Virtual Disk API.
 You should call VixMntapi_Init() only once per process.